jedemenge/team-availability/README.md

 ## Setup

 The app was created for authenticating via login.microsoftonline.com using Authorization Code flow.
 As such, an app registration within your Entra ID tenant is required.
-These are the corresponding required API scopes according to Bolt.new:
+The user client can be setup using either your own or the [publicly available instance](https://guileless-begonia-7f1e00.netlify.app/), once the correct API scopes have been configured for your app registration.
+According to Bolt.new:

 > Let me analyze the code to determine which Microsoft Graph scopes are actually being used in the application:
 >